Lana-abdel/csc427-Project-3/README.md

 - main.py: Our source code for T3, T4, and T5
     - Code description:
       -  unigramTokens(...): Takes two parameters, the imdb62.txt file and the name of the training file.
 It calculates the Add-1 unigram probabilities.
 Satisfies T3.
       -  AllTokens(...): Takes the name of the test folder as a parameter.
 For the test file under consideration, it will compute the geometric mean of the unigram probabilities for a candidate author for all the tokens in the test file.
-Higher scores indicate stronger system belief in authorship.
+Higher scores indicate a stronger system belief in authorship.
 Satisfies T4.
       -  Singleton(...): Takes the name of the test directory as a parameter.
 Computes the geometric mean of the unigram probabilities for a candidate author for only the distinct tokens that occur exactly one and only one single time in the test file.
 Satisfies T4.
       -  rankList(...): Takes two arguments, a nested dictionary with an author of a test file as the outer key and the author of a train file as the inner key.
-Ranks each author in the training set by likelihood that they wrote the passed test file, from highest to lowest geometric mean.
+Ranks each author in the training set by the likelihood that they wrote the passed test file, from highest to lowest geometric mean.
       -  main(): Prompts the user for the system whose output they would like to see, AllTokens or Singleton, then calls its associated functions.
 - generateFiles.py: Our source code for T2
-     -   randomFiles(...): Takes in the imdb62.txt file as a parameter.
+     -   randomFiles(...): Takes the imdb62.txt file as a parameter.
 Satisfies the requirements of T2 by producing the randomized files in the train and test directories.

 - Two sub-folders:
-  -  Train directory: All the randomly generated train files per author
+  -  Train directory: All the randomly generated train files per author.
-  -  Test Directory: All the randomly generated test files per author
+  -  Test Directory: All the randomly generated test files per author.

-- imdb62.txt: 62,000-line file for all authors and their reviews
+- imdb62.txt: 62,000-line file for all authors and their reviews.

-- D3.pdf: The written report of our authorship attribution system comparisons (satisfies T5)
+- D3.pdf: The written report of our authorship attribution system comparisons (satisfies T5).

-- D4.pdf: Contains our reflections about this project
+- D4.pdf: Contains our reflections about this project.

 ### Command line instructions: